 If during the Term Contractor introduces Artificial Intelligence functionality into the performance or any portion of the Services that was not originally included in the Services or performance of the Services, Contractor shall provide DAS and the Client Agency the option, in DAS and Client Agency’s sole discretion, to opt in or opt out of that Artificial Intelligence.
 Contractor shall not implement any such Artificial Intelligence without DAS’ and the Client Agency’s prior express written authority.
 Notwithstanding the foregoing, Contractor shall, no later than fifteen (15) Business Days after receiving a written request from DAS or the Client Agency, provide Artificial Intelligence functionality including, but not limited to, data sources and algorithms for any Services or performance of the Services.

 No Artificial Intelligence used in the Services or performance of the Services shall (i) result in any unlawful discrimination against any individual or group of individuals, or (ii) have any unlawful disparate impact on any individual or group of individuals on the basis of any actual or perceived differentiating characteristic, including, but not limited to, age, genetic information, color, ethnicity, race, creed, religion, national origin, ancestry, sex, gender identity or expression, sexual orientation, marital status, familial status, pregnancy, veteran status, status as a victim of domestic violence, intellectual disability, mental disability or physical disability, including but not limited to blindness, or lawful source of income.

+The Contractor may fulfill Artificial Intelligence disclosure obligations by providing one or more of the following items of non-source level information as specified by DAS or the Client Agency: (a) summary-level information describing the purpose and use of the Artificial Intelligence; (b) functional summaries explaining the Artificial Intelligence tasks performed and the general nature of the Artificial Intelligence inputs and outputs; (c) high-level descriptions of Artificial Intelligence data sources identifying general categories of data used; (d) Artificial Intelligence training inputs described at a general level as to the type and source of the information used to train or refine the Artificial Intelligence; (e) Artificial Intelligence algorithmic logic explained conceptually as to how inputs are processed to generate Artificial Intelligence outputs; or (f) similar non-source level information as may be more specifically required by DAS or the Client Agency.

+Nothing in this Section shall be construed to require the Contractor to disclose, transfer or provide access to any Contractor Intellectual Property unless expressly agreed to in writing or as required by a court of competent jurisdiction.